 Inherently, Layden said, sexual assault cases are difficult to investigate and even harder to meet the threshold of beyond reasonable doubt.
 Oftentimes there are no witnesses, and “it tends to be this person’s word against another,” she said.

 She added even in instances where there might be DNA evidence available through a rape kit, the challenges lay in how to prove or disprove consent.

 “Because oftentimes, you are dealing with two people who knew one another,” Layden said.
 “There isn’t substantial physical evidence that might show force.”

 Layden said she frequently sees instances where law enforcement, due to the nature of their roles in regularly investigating crimes and suspects, interrogate survivors.
 But what should happen, she said, is a shift in the mindset from victim-focused to offender-focused investigations, and provide the trauma-informed response survivors need.

-A change in how police treat victims could impact the outcome of the case and victim’s willingness to cooperate, as well as yield stronger evidence that leads to more solved cases, she said.
+A change in how police treat victims could impact the outcome of the case and victim’s willing to cooperate, as well as yield stronger evidence that leads to more solved cases, she said.

 “We need a cultural shift — we need to start believing survivors when they come forward,” she said.
 “The unfortunate realities of a sexual assault survivor is they need that trauma-informed response in order to engage with the system, in order to trust the system.”

-This is what each woman CBS 2 interviewed for this story said they needed but did not receive.
+This is what each woman we interviewed for this story said happened to them.

 She reported to police that, on Jan.
 12, 2018, she was sexually assaulted in the midst of a massage.